 The inventory should be viewed as a snapshot of the current status of knowledge sources available, and as a starting point for further analysis of knowledge sharing strategies.
 The dataset and publications are available here.
 The dataset has also been published online by Edelweiss Connect.

-This is one of three EURL ECVAM datasets which have been embedded in the Norecopa website.
-The other two are:
+This is one of four EURL ECVAM datasets which have been embedded in the Norecopa website.
+The other three are:

 Did you find what you were looking for?Yes, I found it!
 No, I did not!

 Thanks for your feedback!
 Please note that we cannot reply to you unless you send us an email.

 We value your feedback so we can improve the information on the page.
 Please add your email address if you would like a reply.
 Thank you in advance for your help.!Please contact us by email if you have any questions.